President of Hungary: Immunity and removal from office

 According to Article 12 of the Basic Law, "the President of the Republic is inviolable".
 Consequently, all criminal proceedings against the president can only take place after the end of their mandate.

 However, Article 13 (2) of the Constitution provides for the removal of the president.
 This can only take place if the president "intentionally violates the Basic Law or another law in the performance of duties, or if they commit an offense voluntarily".
 In such a case, the motion for removal should be proposed by at least 1/5 of the members of the National Assembly.

-The indictment procedure is initiated by a decision taken by secret ballot by a majority of 2/3 of the members of the National Assembly.
+The indictment procedure is initiated by a decision taken by secret ballot by a supermajority of 2/3 of the members of the National Assembly.
 Subsequently, in proceedings before the Constitutional Court, it is determined whether the president should be relieved of their duties.

 If the court establishes the responsibility of the president, the president shall be removed from office.